-IDH 261 - Medical Terminology
+IDH 261 Medical Terminology

-This course is designed to familiarize students with the basic vocabulary used in the medical professions.
-Students will use a systematic, word-building approach to master the complex terminology of the medical field.
-Students will learn the prefixes, roots, and suffixes used to construct medical terms.
-A systems approach will be used to survey the basic anatomy and physiology of the human body, followed by selected terms used to define the pathology, and the diagnostic and treatment procedures associated with each system.
-This course will not satisfy a laboratory science requirement.
-Prerequisites:
+This course is designed to familiarize students with the basic vocabulary used in health care.
+Students will apply wordbuilding, using prefixes, suffixes, roots and combining forms, to master the terminology of the health field.
+A systems approach will be used to survey the basic anatomy and physiology of the human body, with identification of selected terms that define the pathologies, diagnostic procedures, and treatments associated with each system.
+3 lecture hours per week.
+3 credit hourss.